grantcarthew/node-scalable-blob-store/README.md

 var sbsFactory = require('scalable-blob-store')
 ```

-Creating a blob store using a `JSON Object`:
+Create a blob store using a `JSON Object`:

 ```js
 var options = {